zbengt/zbengt.github.io/_posts/2025-06-23-Summer_Quarter_Dailies.md

 -   Annual review and summer planning meeting with Steven
 -   Set-up hack-a-thon for this week
 -   Figured out why 0 counts across all samples for given lncRNAs in deep-dive-expression matrices by altering FeatureCounts settings.
 [Link to notebook post.](https://zbengt.github.io/2025-06-23-Summer_zero_counts_lncRNA/)

+### June 25

+-   Hack-a-thon
+-   Re-run FeatureCounts code for Ptuh lncRNAs to confirms setting changes will add counts to 0 count rows.
+Create lab notebook post and github issue response for this problem.
+[Link to notebook post.](#0)
+-   Fixed hack-a-thon conferencing
+-   Set-up new Pearson's correlation code for revised lncRNA count matrices